wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- Use WP function is_ssl() for better SSL compatibility.

 = 3.1.1 =
 - (21 Jan 2012) - Updated vCita functions and added new schedule a meeting buttons.
 - Replace the use of WP_PLUGIN_URL with plugins_url() for better SSL compatibility.